 Bring your own picnic dinner – free!
 Or, pre-order a Sugarfire BBQ Dinner (all pre-packaged) – $18 for adults; $12 for children under 10.
 Choice of Beef Brisket or Smoked Turkey, sides, beverage and dessert!

 An Educational Tasting of 4 Bourbons with Chef Andrew Shrensker, bourbon expert – $20.
+Bring your own favorite bourbon to sip and we’ll share stories in the Sukkah.
 For adults only.